aquasecurity/tracee/README.md

 Note about string arguments and userspace pointers: as pointers are being dereferenced from userspace memory, a malicious program may change the content being read before it actually gets executed in the kernel.
 Take this into account when doing security related stuff.

-Tracee currently supports a subset of system calls events, which can be listed with:<br>
+Tracee currently supports a subset of system calls events, which can be listed with:

 `./tracee.py -l`

 Other supported events are (functions called in kernel space):